va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-05-12-adding-study-participants-to-neo4j.md

 ```

 ### Relate Participant relationships
-The result of the participants query will trigger a query request to connect the `Participant` nodes to their corresponding `Sample` and `Person` nodes, using the "sample" field.
+The result of the participants query will trigger (2) sets of query requests.
+The first to connect the `Participant` nodes to the `Study` and the second to connect `Participant` nodes to their corresponding `Sample` and `Person` nodes, using the "sample" field.

 <div class="mermaid">
     sequenceDiagram